EliAndrewC/l7r/setting/l7r.md

 2. A vow of fasting to Kamoku.
 While there are many possible parameters of this vow, Toranosuke recommends the variant where you may not eat or drink anything at night, as defined by the time between sunset and sunrise.
 Though this was not mentioned in the books on vows that Tetsu read, Toranosuke happens to know that this particular vow of fasting is recognized as particularly efficacious when sworn to Kamoku.
 Because of Kamoku's relationship with Lady Sun, it pleases her when her devotees only consume food and drink in the daytime.
 (The wording of this particular version of the vow literally includes the phrase "can see daylight", so technically Tetsu also wouldn't be able to eat or drink while deep in a cave or mine.)
 Tetsu's reward would be finding himself presented with opportune challenges from the west which are within his ability to overcome (or die trying), resulting in prosperity for himself and those he serves.

-Toranosuke recommends this combination of 3 vows because of how it orients Tetsu.
+Toranosuke recommends this combination of three vows because of how it orients Tetsu.
 It makes Tetsu the bridge between the east and west, mediating the line between civilization and barbarism, and seeking out conflict in order to bring order and prosperity to all who deserve it.
 Tetsu will accomplish this through his devotion to justice by embodying and enforcing the principles of Rokugani law and custom.

 Here is the wording of the vow of creation that Tetsu swore to Jikoju: